WeaselGames/godot_luaAPI_docs/docs/examples/objects.md

 # Working with Objects in Lua
 Normally when using `push_variant()` or the return value of a GDScript function that Lua calls.
 The value is copied to Lua.
-However types that inherit from Objects work a bit differently.
+However, types that inherit from Objects work a bit differently.
 Objects will be pushed to Lua as [UserData](https://www.lua.org/pil/28.1.html).
 This means they are passed by reference to or from Lua.

 In order to call functions and get values from the object we assign the mt_Object metatable to it.
 This is a custom meta table we defined for Objects.
 This allows for methods to be called on the object, values to be get/set on the Object and much more.